matthiasn/clojure-system-book/manuscript/Client-WebSockets.md

 This defines the packer for sente, we're using **[transit](http://blog.cognitect.com/blog/2014/7/22/transit)** here.

 Next, we have the ````make-handler```` function, which, as the name suggests, creates a handler function for handling incoming messages on the WebSocket connection.
-The returned handler function then already knows the channels to put messages onto, as these were specified in the initial call to the ````make-handler```` function that constructed the handler function.
+The returned handler function then already knows what channels to put messages onto, as these were specified in the initial call to the ````make-handler```` function that constructed the handler function.

 ~~~
 (defn make-handler